Risk Management Report

 The second line of defense is formed by risk management and compliance management.
 Risk management involves systematically tracking the main risks facing operational units and reporting on the risks to the Executive Board.
 Compliance management ensures that the ethical principles of corporate management are observed.
 The Compliance Management team identifies the relevant legal requirements and amendments, forwards them to all affected corporate units and holds courses on compliance for employees.
 The tax compliance management system ensures that Wacker Chemie AG and its subsidiaries comply fully and punctually with their obligations under tax law.
 Early involvement of the tax department and checks on preliminary tax-related processes help minimize the corresponding risks.

-A third line of defense is provided by the Corporate Auditing department, which acts as an independent monitoring body for the Executive Board.
+The third line of defense is provided by the Corporate Auditing department, which acts as an independent monitoring body for the Executive Board.
 This department conducts audits at regular intervals to review the risk management activities in place at the various corporate units and to check whether the internal control systems run by the operational units are effective.
 Corporate Auditing also liaises with the Compliance Management team, for example if anti-corruption investigations are undertaken or related measures implemented.

 Internal Control System (ICS) and Internal Control System for Accounting